The Community Impact Grant is our signature Canadian giving program.

 50 Grants to 50 Charities

-To mark our 50th anniversary in Canada, our employees chose 50 charities from across the country to be awarded grants through the Community Impact Grant program.
+In 2022, to mark our 50th anniversary in Canada, our employees chose 50 charities from across the country to be awarded grants through the Community Impact Grant program.

 A Season of Giving

 We donated to charities across Canada during the 2021 holiday season.